Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

                       -----       -----      -----
                        POD         POD        POD
                       -----       -----      -----

+# An Ingress Controller or proxy can be layered on top to provide more advanced traffic management,
+# such as HTTP routing, TLS termination, or load balancing.

 # Ingress is an application that needs to be deployed on the cluster.
 # The LoadBalancer Service delivers requests to (Ingress Pod).